 ‘The sixth form is outstanding.
 Students follow mainly academic courses and most go on to university.
 They leave the sixth form ready to make a contribution to the world around them.’
 OFSTED 2014

 We welcome both our own pupils and those from across the city and beyond to join our Sixth Form, taking great care to introduce newcomers to our ethos and spirit.
-Our 6th form open evening for entry in September 2017 will take place on 2nd November 2016, at 7pm on the main school site.
+Our 6th form open evening for entry in September 2019 will take place on 8th November 2018, at 7pm on the main school site

-At Stone House, St Joseph’s Sixth Form centre, students enjoy their own state of the art teaching, learning and study facilities as well as a separate dining room and social space.
+At the Fideliter Building, St Joseph’s Sixth Form centre, students enjoy their own state of the art teaching, learning and study facilities as well as a separate dining room and social space.
 This is now complemented by additional independent study space at the nearby Fideliter building.

 The student experience is enriched by opportunities to take part in an eclectic range of life-enhancing pursuits including community service, the prefect system, music, sport, drama, retreats and charitable work.
 Every February we take a group of staff and sixth form students out on immersion to the developing world.
 We initially began with a two week journey across Sierra Leone, and have since expanded the program to incorporate simultaneous experiences to both Sierra Leone and India.